kbatsuren/wiktra/README.md

 # Wiktra - Python tool of Wiktionary Transliteration modules

 Wiktra is a unicode transliteration tool as a python port of Wiktionary transliteration modules that are written in Lua by the Wiktionary linguists and developers. https://en.wiktionary.org/wiki/Category:Transliteration_modules.
-Therefore, it offers the highest quality of transliterations across 181 languages.
+Therefore, it offers the highest quality of rule-based transliterations.

 Currently, Wiktra supports 181 languages and its 60 orthographies, and the table in the supporting languages section displays their language name and corresponding 3-letter codes.
 This tool is used to build a large-scale, high quality cognate database, called [CogNet](https://github.com/kbatsuren/CogNet).